jackarmley/jackarmley/source/_posts/2013-03-08-a-fresh-online-home-for-brownes.md

 keycolor: 669B35
 summary: To evoke a rustic feel the design was rich with skewmorphism
 thumb: /images/work/thumb-brownesdairy.jpg
-image_hero: /images/work/slide-brownesdairy_01.jpg
+full: /images/work/full-brownesdairy.jpg
 ---

 Brownes, a household name in WA for fresh dairy products, needed a farm-fresh new look.

 To evoke a rustic feel the design was rich with skewmorphism.
 It was quite the challenge to make such a richly textured design fully responsive, and (relatively) quick to download.

 I'm particularly proud of the responsive content panels.
 We used a simple class system that allowed us to switch their appearance based on a secondary class,